illixion/blog.illixion.com/content/posts/dropbox-support-hell.md

 > Kylie

 Finally, we're getting somewhere!
-Ignoring that this is an obvious template which is asking me to do something I that I've said I can't do (use a logged-in device), I submit the necessary info for a manual authentication.
+Ignoring that this is an obvious template which is asking me to do something that I've said I can't do (use a logged-in device), I submit the necessary info for a manual authentication.
 Maybe, just maybe, this will be the end of this whole issue.

-**Another week passes.** I receive an email that my ticket is once again being transferred to someone else.
+**Another week passes.** I receive an email stating that my ticket is being transferred to someone else.
 Whatever, I just want to get this over with.

 A few hours later: